301 vs 302 Redirects: Which One Should You Use?

 Both are HTTP status codes a server sends before pointing a browser to a different URL.
 The number is the only thing that changes, but that number carries a completely different instruction for search engines.

 The practical takeaway: the code itself is a one-character decision, but it determines whether a page's SEO history transfers or stays parked at the old address.
+Google's own documentation confirms this directly — its Search Central guidelines state that 301s pass the full ranking signal within days to weeks, while 302s are treated as a hint, not an instruction, so the original URL can stay in the index indefinitely.

 Why the difference matters for SEO